openmpf/openmpf.github.io/docs/docs/Component-API-Overview.md

 * **Detection Component** - A component that performs either detection (with or without tracking), or classification on a piece of media.
 * **Node** - An OpenMPF host that launches components.
 There may be more than one node in an OpenMPF cluster, thus forming a distributed system.
 There is always a master node that runs the OpenMPF web application.
 * **Service** - An instance of an OpenMPF component process.
 Each OpenMPF node may run one or more services at a time.
 Multiple services may run in parallel to process a job.
 For example, each service may process a different piece of media, or a segment of the same video.
-* **Batch Processing** - Process complete image, audio, and video files that reside on disk.
+* **Batch Processing** - Process complete image, audio, video, and/or other files that reside on disk.
 * **Stream Processing** - Process live video streams.

 <h1> Background </h1>